yashd94/helical-challenge/README.md

 # Helical challenge

 > [!WARNING]
-> TBD:
->
-> Fix quantization using mtq
->
+> * Quantization uses nvidia-modelopt to auto-quantize, so each layer is optimized to a different precision
-> ONNX inference is set up using torch-ort but is not currently tested.
+> * ONNX inference is set up using torch-ort but is not currently tested

 ## Usage